 Testosterone plays an important role at this point.
 The pre-osteoblast stem cell requires testosterone to be present within their nucleolus occupying the nuclear receptor in order to become osteocytes.
 If testosterone is absent, then the cell differentiates into a fat cell.
 Once they arrive in the bay absorbed by the osteoclasts the message also contains exactly the right combination of fertilizing growth factors to stimulate the stem cells to differentiation into osteoblasts and to proliferate into enough cells to do the job of filling up the hole left in the bone.

 Normally bone remodeling is characterized by bone absorption being only a little greater in quantity to the following bone formation.
 Remodeling unmodulated by estradiol and testosterone results more rapid and prolonged absorption followed by a shorted period of formation.
-This is observed to some extent in all human females at menopause but not to the same extent as observed in those white women of Northern European ancestry that carry the genetic osteoporosis complex.
+This is observed to some extent in all human females at menopause but not to the same extent as observed in those white women of Northern European ancestry that carry the genetic osteoporosis phenotype.
 What transpires in them is significantly more bone is removed than is put back and the cycle is speeded up.
 The osteoclasts are speeded up and the osteoblasts cannot keep up.
 After each remodeling cycle, less bone is in the skeleton than was present before hand.
 If this goes on long enough, the disease osteoporosis is the outcome.

 Each basic structural unit that does the remodeling is made up of a few thousand cells and can easily fit on a pinpoint with room to spare.
 The BSU is tiny and there are millions of BSU active all at once all over the skeleton.
 There are enough active to completely breakdown and replace 1% of the bone in the skeleton each month or 14% annually.
 This is a continuous process all day long, every day of the year all the days of our life.
 It is resource and energy intensive.
+That provides some context.